Skip to main content

 What happens when a PAT expires?

-Clones and webhook handlers fail.
+Clones and the Prop's API calls fail.
 The Prop surfaces an authentication error on the next sync.
 Paste a fresh PAT into the Prop's Credentials field to fix.

 Rotate credentials on a Prop?

 Yes.
 Re-authenticate (or paste a new PAT) from the Prop settings.
-Old credentials revoked.
+Fibe stops using the old token immediately — revoke it on GitHub if you want it dead.

 Where's my Gitea password if I never saved it?